Together, we make a difference in our community

 - Echelbarger-Sherman Faculty Award - Recipients are selected by a committee chaired by the Vice President of Instruction.

-More than 25% of the students at Edmonds Community College need financial assistance to attend.
+More than 45 percent of the students at Edmonds Community College need financial assistance to attend.
 Some work full time while supporting a family.
 Others are laid off employees trying to update their job skills.
 And many are recent high school graduates eager to continue their education.
 Each year, the Foundation awards more than 100 scholarships to help these students succeed.

 The Foundation also provides emergency funding to students who encounter unexpected financial hardship during their course of study.
 Money can be used to pay household bills, transportation costs, childcare costs, healthcare costs or other expenses that can arise.
 Short-term loans are also available.
 These funds are administered by Services for Students with Disabilities Department, The Office of Equity and Diversity, Center for Families, Financial Aid and Students Services.